PedroCristo/portfolio_project_1/README.md

     -   #### As a returning visitor, I want to:

         1. To find a new available package holidays.
-        2. To find more relevant information about the company
+        2. To find more relevant information about the company.

 -   ### Design